sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2011-03-04-enum-in-java.md

   overlay_filter: 0.4
   caption: Engineering Notes and Practical Examples
   show_overlay_excerpt: false
-toc: true
-toc_label: In This Article
-toc_icon: cog
 ---
 Enums are one of the most underappreciated modeling tools in Java.